(All fields required)

 Please enter your name.

 Thanks to the size and diversity of care offered at Cincinnati Children’s, our residents get to experience rotations that cover the spectrum of pediatric care.
-From community-based outpatient rotations to time spent in our pediatric ICU and neonatal care units, residents gain unparalleled experience during their training.
+From community-based outpatient rotations to time spent in our pediatric and neonatal critical care units, residents gain unparalleled experience during their training.

 Learn more about this central part of the Pediatric Residency Program at Cincinnati Children’s: